giahaowjx/Paper-Notes/YOWO/(CVPR 2021)You Only Watch Once A Unified CNN Architecture for Real-Time Spatiotemporal Action Localization.md

-# (CVPR 2021)You Only Watch Once: A Unified CNN Architecture for Real-Time Spatiotemporal Action Localization
+# You Only Watch Once: A Unified CNN Architecture for Real-Time Spatiotemporal Action Localization

 ## 1. 动机